na-na-hi/renget/archive/tmd2many_rules.md

 	- **Yawning**: After 2 rounds, the Afflicted falls Asleep.
 	- **Petrified**: The Afflicted is unable to act until damaged.
 	- **Ingrained**: The Afflicted heals 2 HP every round.
 Moves never miss the Afflicted.
 Lasts 4 rounds.
-	- **Wrap/Wrapped**: The User cannot act.
+	- **Wrap/Wrapped**: The User cannot act and may only use Struggle.
 The Afflicted takes Burn DoT.
 Lasts 3 rounds.
 	- **Immobile**: The Afflicted is unable to flee and has trouble moving.
 Ends the effects of Run Away and Emergency Exit.
 	- **Stuck/Constricted/Trapped**: The Afflicted takes Burn DoT.
 Moves never miss the Afflicted.
 Lasts 3 rounds.
 	- **Salted**: The Afflicted takes Poison DoT.
 If the Afflicted is Water or Steel-Type, they take Badly Poisoned DoT.
 Can be removed by Taking a Break.